stillsheryl/repo_viewer/README.md

 ## Running the tests

 Run the command `bundle exec rspec` in the terminal.
 You should see 5 passing tests and 2 skipped tests.
 Testing is a work in progress.

+## Further Action

+If you're interested in using any additional repo endpoints, the documentation for the repositories endpoints I referenced can be found [here](https://docs.github.com/en/free-pro-team@latest/rest/reference/repos).

 ## Author